antoniokov/replay-table/README.md

 ## Contact

-We're open to your ideas and are ready to help with integrating Replay Table on your website.
+We're open to your ideas and are ready to help with integrating Replay Table into your website.

 Please, write us an email to [anton.iokov@targetprocess.com](mailto:anton.iokov@targetprocess.com) or ping on Twitter at [@antoniokov](https://twitter.com/antoniokov).